 The moving coil galvanometer is made up of a rectangular coil that has many turns, and it is usually made of thinly insulated or fine copper wire that is wounded on a metallic frame.
 The coil is free to rotate about a fixed axis.
 A phosphor-bronze strip that is connected to a movable torsion head is used to suspend the coil in a uniform radial magnetic field.

-Essential properties of the material used for suspension of the coil are conductivity and a low value of the torsional constant.
+Essential properties of the material used for the suspension of the coil are conductivity and a low value of the torsional constant.
 A cylindrical soft iron core is symmetrically positioned inside the coil to improve the strength of the magnetic field and to make the field radial.
 The lower part of the coil is attached to a phosphor-bronze spring having a small number of turns.
 The other end of the spring is connected to binding screws.

 The spring is used to produce a counter torque which balances the magnetic torque and hence helps in producing a steady angular deflection.
 A plane mirror which is attached to the suspension wire, along with a lamp and scale arrangement, is used to measure the deflection of the coil.
-Zero-point of the scale is at the centre.
+The zero-point of the scale is at the centre.

 Working of Moving Coil Galvanometer

 Let a current I flow through the rectangular coil of n number of turns and a cross-sectional area A. When this coil is placed in a uniform radial magnetic field B, the coil experiences a torque τ.

 Let us first consider a single turn ABCD of the rectangular coil having a length l and breadth b.
-This is suspended in a magnetic field of strength B such that the plane of the coil is parallel to the magnetic field.
+This is suspended in a magnetic field of strength B, such that the plane of the coil is parallel to the magnetic field.
 Since the sides AB and DC are parallel to the direction of the magnetic field, they do not experience any effective force due to the magnetic field.
-The sides AD and BC being perpendicular to the direction of field experience an effective force F given by F = BIl
+The sides AD and BC being perpendicular to the direction of the field, experience an effective force F given by F = BIl